 - Assessing whether partner agencies are fulfilling statutory obligations in relation to safeguarding children

 - Quality assuring practice through joint audits of case files and identifying lessons to be learned

 - Monitoring and evaluating effectiveness of training, including multi-agency training

 - Developing and agreeing local policies and procedures; including action to be taken when there are concerns, thresholds for intervention and allegations against staff

 - Raising awareness in the wider community of the need to safeguard children

-The Peterborough Safeguarding Children Board has an Independent Chair and members are made up by Senior Managers from the following statutory and voluntary organisations:
+The Cambridgeshire and Peterborough Safeguarding Children Board has an Independent Chair and members are made up by Senior Managers from the following statutory and voluntary organisations: